The Eva team

 The bottom line

 The best app for a cleaning business owner is the one that gives you your evenings back.
 Point apps and free tools are great for starting out, established platforms suit owners who want to run the software themselves, and an AI manager suits owners who would rather the software ran the busywork.
 If that is you, start free with Eva and let the bookings, quotes, and follow-ups handle themselves.
+For a deeper ranking of the full platforms behind these apps, see our guide to the best cleaning business software.